You can now apply to vote by post or to arrange a proxy vote - that is someone to vote on your behalf.

 The closing date for the receipt of your application form is 11 days before the day of election (excluding weekends and bank holidays.

-You can download a Postal Voting Application form from About My Vote.
+You can apply for a Postal Voting Application form by contacting the elections office (address below).

 The Application form must then be sent to the following address.